mason-hack-club/mason-meta/resources/education.md

 ## Flatiron School

-[Flatiron School](https://flatironschool.com/) gives free one-month access to a coding bootcamp for web development.
-This bootcamp is very integrated: you download a custom modified version of the atom client & it tracks your progress online.
+[Flatiron School](https://flatironschool.com/) gives free one-month access to a coding boot camp for web development.
+This boot camp is very integrated: you download a custom modified version of the atom client & it tracks your progress online.

+## Microsoft Imagine
+[Microsoft Imagine](https://www.visualstudio.com/dev-essentials/) gives you a huge bundle of Microsoft programs for free.
+They have Visual Studio, a lightweight code editor, free Azure cloud services, and education resources.